pipe-cd/pipecd/docs/rfcs/0013-export-deployment-traces-with-otlp.md

 In Jaeger UI, we can see multiple traces in one graph.
 Each point in this graph represents the duration of the trace and the time it occurred.
 With this graph, we can see the performances of multiple deployments.
-In this case, many deployments occurred at the same time, and there seem to be performance impacts.
-At the leftmost point of the graph, there is a deployment with a duration below 25s.
-At the rightmost point, there are many deployments with durations over 30s.
+In this case, many deployments occurred at the same time, and there are performance impacts.
+At the leftmost point of the graph, there is a deployment with a duration below 25 seconds.
+At the rightmost point, there are many deployments with durations over 30 seconds.

 ![timeline view of multiple deployment traces](./assets/0013-jaeger-trace-timeview.png)